 How's your FICO Score?

-Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage boils down to a single number.
+Because we live in an automated, you're probably not surprised to hear that your creditworthiness boils down to one number.

-Credit reporting agencies use your history of paying all types of loans in order to compile a FICO score.
+Credit reporting agencies use your payment history in order to build a FICO score.

-Experian, TransUnion, and Equifax, the three major credit agencies, each have a proprietary formula for building a credit score.
-The original FICO score was developed by Fair Isaac and Cooriginally developed this score. .
+Equifax, TransUnion, and Experian, the three major credit agencies, each have a proprietary formula for building a credit score.
+The original FICO score was developed by Fair Isaac and Company.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following to determine a credit score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; all of the agencies use the following factors to calculate your credit score:

-- Your Credit History - How long have you had credit for years, or for a short time?
+- Your Credit History - Have you had credit for years, or for a short time?

-- Balances on your Credit Cards - How many accounts do you hold?
-How much do you owe on your accounts?
+- Your Credit Card Balances - How many accounts do you have, and how much do you owe?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of lending you money?

 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.

-Before you can improve your score, you have to know your score and be sure that the reports from each reporting agency are correct.
-Fair Isaac, the company that invented the first FICO credit score, sells FICO scores on myFICO.com.
-It's inexpensive, fast, and easy to get your credit score along with credit reports from all three reporting agencies.
-They also provide helpful information and tools that help you improve your FICO score.
+Before you can improve your credit score, you have to know your score and be sure that the credit reports from each reporting agency are correct.
+Fair Isaac, the corporation that invented the first FICO score, sells scores on myFICO.com.
+It's inexpensive, fast, and easy to get your credit score as well as reports from all three agencies.
+They also provide information and online tools that help you understand how to improve your FICO score.

-You can get a free credit report every year from the three major agencies at AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a free credit report once per year from the three major agencies when you visit AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting it is fast and very inexpensive.

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to get the right mortgage for you.